-During this course, you'll undertake a minimum of 120 days of practical placement within schools and educational facilities, including at least 40 days in an early childhood environment and 80 days across a range of primary school settings.
+During this course, you'll undertake a minimum of 132.5 days of practical placement within early learning services and primary schools.

 In addition to this, the course content is developed by early childhood and primary education professionals, and kept relevant and up-todate through consistent monitoring of, and engagement with, the industry.